Congress looks for Dalit face to win Hajipur seat

 Lok Sabha Elections 2019: Congress likely to focus on 'jobs' to take on Modi

-Vishal Sinha, LDMRC leader appointed by AICC, says, "Since people has lost faith in Ram Vilas Paswan and NDA, they [Congre] are looking for alternatives who can cater to the needs of weaker sections of society like SC/ST and women."
+Vishal Sinha, LDMRC leader appointed by All India Congress Committee (AICC), says, "Since people has lost faith in Ram Vilas Paswan and NDA, they [Congre] are looking for alternatives who can cater to the needs of weaker sections of society like SC/ST and women."

 "People are looking for a leader who can protect them as well as can protect in particular Indian Constitution and Reservation even in Rural Hajipur.
-The moods of Dalits, youth and women of Hajipur are against Ram Vilas because mass Unemployment and torture which are faced by them as migrant labourers," said Sinha.
+The moods of Dalits, youth and women of Hajipur are against Ram Vilas because mass unemployment and torture faced by them as migrant labourers," said Sinha.

 Asked about Modi-wave in the district, he said, "Modi does not matter at all because of Paswan regime for past 40 years and downtrodden section feels that they are cheated by both."